 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Creamy broccoli hummus made with broccoli, white beans and cilantro.
-It is vegan, gluten-free, and can be made with or without added oil.
+Creamy, oil-free broccoli hummus made with broccoli, white beans and cilantro.
+It is vegan, oil-free, gluten-free, and so delicious.

 Whether you love broccoli or tolerate it, this broccoli hummus is a winner.
 Easy to make, and so convenient for lunches and snacking throughout the week, it’s a recipe to celebrate both deliciousness and good health in one fell swoop.